Hilbert Curve Projection Distance for Distribution Comparison: Variants of the Hilbert Curve Projection Distance

-\textbf{Integral projection robust Hilbert curve projection distance (IPRHCP distance).} We first propose the IPRHCP distance that combines the idea of HCP distance and random projections. \begin{definition} For two absolutely continuous probability measures $\mu$ and $\nu$, whose probability densities $f_\mu$ and $f_\nu$ have bounded nonzero supports, their $p$-order $q$-dimensional integral projection robust Hilbert curve projection distance is defined as
+We first propose the integral projection robust Hilbert curve projection (IPRHCP) distance that combines the idea of HCP distance and random projections. \begin{definition} Suppose that probability measures $\mu,\nu\in\mathscr{P}_\infty(\RR^d)$.
+The $p$-order $q$-dimensional integral projection robust Hilbert curve projection distance is defined as